matter-labs/hardhat-zksync/packages/hardhat-zksync/README.md

 `yarn hardhat deploy-proxy:oneline --contract-name <contract name or fully qualified name> <constructor arguments> [--initializer <initializer method>] [--verify] [--no-compile]`

-When executed, this command will automatically determine whether the deployment is for a Transparent or UUps proxy.
+When executed, this command will automatically determine whether the deployment is for a Transparent or Uups proxy.
 If the Transparent proxy is chosen, it will deploy implementation, admin, and proxy.
 If the Uups proxy is chosen, it will deploy implementation and proxy.
-The initializer method name can optionally be specified using `--initializer <initializer method name>`, with the default method name being set to initialize.
+The initializer method name can optionally be specified using `--initializer <initializer method name>`, with the default method name being set to `initialize`.
 The `--no-compile` parameter allows the task to skip the compilation process.
 The `--verify` parameter allow the task to verify all deployed contracts.